1724. enalios

 Phonetic Spelling: (en-al'-ee-os)

-Definition: in or of the sea, marine creatures
+Definition: Of the sea, marine

-Usage: marine, living in the sea.
+Meaning: marine, living in the sea.

 NAS Exhaustive Concordance